 Not being a farm girl, I always thought beehives on bee farms were the natural ones.
-You know, the yellow, sort of rounded pyramid shape hives that you see in cartoons hanging from a tree.
-Was I ever wrong, as I found out when I took the Honey Barn Tur at Hunter’s Honey Farm in Martinsville, Indiana.Beekeepers use man-made hives that look like this:
+You know, the kind that Winnie the Pooh tries to steal honey from.
+Was I ever wrong, as I found out when I took the Honey Barn Tour at Hunter’s Honey Farm in Martinsville, Indiana.Beekeepers use man-made hives that look like this:

 I learned a lot more, too, on the tour, including some bee biology, how the hives work and how honey and beeswax is harvested.